chunhuili/cpvalidate/README.md

 <details><summary><strong>required</strong></summary>

-The field under this validation must be present and not 'empty'.
+The field under this Cpvalidate must be present and not 'empty'.

 Here are some examples: